 Lightning Safety Toolbox Talk

-Learn about the dangers of lightning on the construction site and how to avoid them.
+In this toolbox talk, learn the dangers of lightning on the construction site and how to avoid them.

 Lightning Safety Talk

-Have A Plan In Place
+Have A Lightning Safety Plan In Place

 All employees should be aware of what the protocol is for when there is lightning in the area.
 That way there isn’t any type of confusion when the time comes to stop working and take shelter.
 You should never wait until the lightning begins to hit, instead, proper shelter should be taken prior.
 There should be a designated area that everyone knows to report to when lightning occurs.

-5 Myths About Lightning
+5 Lightning Myths Debunked

 You have probably heard many stories about how lightning strikes, but many might just be myths.
 People will hear information and run with it, without checking the facts.
 Let’s discuss 5 of the most common ones that you can hear, knowing the truth could save your life.